kbjornson/credit-analysis/README.md

 - "bill_amt1 - bill_amt6": indicating the amount of the bill statement for each month (for April to Sept 2005, as above)
 - "pay_amt1 - pay_amt6": indicating the amount of previous payment (from April to Sept 2005, as above)

+Task 1: Involves importing the data using SQL.
+Data is turned into .csv format and cleaned for use in the next task.

+Task 2: A thorough exploratory data analysis was conducted.

+Task 3: Modeling.
+Initially, three different regression models were tested (Random Forest Regressor, Linear Regression, and Support Vector Regression) to determine whether limit_bal can be predicted.
+Results were not good, so limit_bal was discretized and predictions were attempted using a classification method.
+Then, a decision tree classifier was also used to predict whether a client would default or not.